MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 - The coin split off from the gas coin, `new_coin`, does _not_ appear in the effects since it was created and deleted in the same transaction.
 - The gas coin and the item with `id1` are transferred to `0x808`.
   - The gas coin is mutated to update its balance.
-The remaining gas of the maximum budget of `500_000` is returned the gas coin even though the owner has changed.
+The remaining gas of the maximum budget of `500_000` is returned to the gas coin even though the owner has changed.
   - The `Item` with `id1` is a newly created object.
 - The item with `id2` is transferred to the sender's address.
   - The `Item` with `id2` is a newly created object.